 When it comes to places that are no more, Jack in the Box might seem an odd inclusion for those not living in New York.
 In other parts of the nation, the fast food chain not only exists, but thrives.
-Unfortunately, they started disappeared from Long Island at the end of the 1970s and have yet to return despite their success elsewhere.
+Unfortunately, they started disappearing from Long Island at the end of the 1970s and have yet to return despite their success elsewhere.

 He obtained the rights to use the same concept, which sped up service considerably, and housed the two-way intercom within the head of a big smiling clown that talked to customers.
-The concept was such a hit that by 1966, there were over 160 locations, mainly in the western U.S.
+The gimmick was such a hit that by 1966, there were over 160 locations, mainly in the western U.S.

 During their heyday, however, Jack in the Box won over many a fan thanks to three very popular items on their menu.
 The Breakfast Jack offered a fried egg, along with a slice of cheese and ham, served on a hamburger bun.
 Cheap and delicious, they were also sold at any time of day, something unheard of at the time for a fast food chain.

 Jack in the Box still sells all of those signature items at their stores, and continues to enjoy success around the country.
 Sadly, it’s anyone’s guess if or when Long Islanders will ever again have the chance to stuff their face with greasy tacos at midnight or a Breakfast Jack at daybreak.
 As it stands, you have to travel to Tennessee, Missouri or North Carolina to get your fix.

 Were you a fan of Jack in the Box back in the day?
 Did you frequent any of the Long Island locations in particular?
-We hope you’ll share all of your memories of eating at these decidedly different fast-food restaurants in our comments section below.
+I hope you’ll share all of your memories of eating at these decidedly different fast-food restaurants in our comments section below.